Mark Joseph Simon obituary

+After a lifetime of challenging health issues from birth, Mark, who never married, is survived by five siblings; Michael (Mary Jo) Simon, Eugene (Christy) Simon, Theresa Simon, Margaret (Mike) Grimes and Stephen (Charlotte) Simon; and 16 nieces and nephews.

+In lieu of flowers, please consider a donation to Life Choices or St. Joseph School Endowment.

-The Rosary will be start at 10 a.m. with Mass of Christian Burial to follow on Saturday, July 25, 2020, at St. Joseph Catholic Church in Conway.
+The Rosary was held at 10 a.m. with the Mass of Christian Burial following on Saturday, July 25, 2020, at St. Joseph Catholic Church in Conway.

 (0) comments